The Wolverine (2013) Review

 The finale, while exciting, never really gets into high gear, promising far more than it ultimately delivers.
 The trailer-teased Wolverine versus an army of ninjas is over far too quickly and the set-piece showdown between Wolverine and The Silver Samurai feels curtailed, rushed and a little bit anti-climactic.

 Jackman gives his all in the role and, as befits his never better physique, spends much of the time shirtless for, no doubt, artistic reasons.
-Rila Fukushima is engaging and intriguing as Yukio, Logan’s “bodyguard” and the films suffers for her absence in the middle third while Tao Okamoto is a sympathetic and likeable Mariko, if a little on the bland side to be truly convincing as a woman Logan could fall in love with.
+Rila Fukushima is engaging and intriguing as Yukio, Logan’s “bodyguard” and the film suffers for her absence in the middle third while Tao Okamoto is a sympathetic and likeable Mariko, if a little on the bland side to be truly convincing as a woman Logan could fall in love with.
 Noticeably light on other mutants for an X-Men movie, the only real exception is Svetlana Khodchenkova as Viper.
 Unfortunately, her character feels tacked on and superfluous, only there perhaps to give Yukio something to do in the big finale.

 But make no mistake, this is still a vast improvement over the previous Wolverine movie and it’s a film that, like “Iron Man 3”, isn’t afraid to leave its characters with some apparently permanent changes.
 A mid-credits teaser whets the appetite for next year’s “X-Men: Days Of Future Past” and on the strength of “The Wolverine”, we’ve got a lot to look forward to.
 The X-Men franchise is firmly back on track.